-Stick to the nap schedule.
-If your preschooler is a napper at home, by all means try to adhere to that routine on vacation.
-"Plan sightseeing breaks as needed," says Querido.
+If your preschooler is a napper at home, by all means, try to adhere to that routine on vacation.
+Plan breaks as needed.
 Chances are, you'll be happy to put your feet up and rest for an hour or two, as well.
 Everyone's happier after a mid-day break in the action.

-If you're eating out, eat early.
-"You'll avoid the crowds -- both locals and tourists -- if you you're seated at a restaurant for dinner by 5 p.m.," says Close.
-And according to Kramer, ask for the check as soon as your food arrives.
-"Just in case a meltdown occurs and you need to make a hasty exit."
+You'll avoid the crowds -- both locals and tourists -- if you're seated at a restaurant for dinner by 5 p.m.
+Also ask for the check as soon as your meal arrives, in the event one of your kids has a meltdown.

 Get Your Lunch at a Grocery Store

 Skip the restaurant and make your own lunch with favorite foods from a local grocery store.
 Picnic fixings have an added bonus -- the grocery store is typically much cheaper than eating at a restaurant.
 And isn't saving money on vacation always a good thing?